rust-lang/reference/src/type-layout.md

 The representation of a type can change the padding between fields, but does not change the layout of the fields themselves.
-For example, a struct with a `C` representation that contains a struct `Inner` with the default representation will not change the layout of Inner.
+For example, a struct with a `C` representation that contains a struct `Inner` with the default representation will not change the layout of `Inner`.

 ### The Default Representation